manan-luthra/manan-luthra.github.io/Projects/tess.md

 <img src="https://user-images.githubusercontent.com/105019328/172068999-20191fbc-d576-4390-a446-cc4bf5ad01dd.png" height= "600" width= "500" >

 The dimensions of the laser cut leg: 80.6mm x 22.5mm, thickness 3mm. <br>
 On adding weight to the top base plate, we were able to deduce the maximum weight beyond which the leg buckles.
-The maximum buckling weight came out to be 423.1g
+The maximum buckling weight came out to be 423.1g <br>
 <img src="https://user-images.githubusercontent.com/105019328/172069011-359581a0-1135-4ff2-9508-d68385d6556d.png" height= "375" width= "500" >

 2. Mass and Inertia Properties